hightech-lowlife/hightech-lowlife.github.io/projects/017_vertical_taskbar/017_vertical_taskbar.md

 The question I am posing is why are our taskbars (and most UI navigation in general) still on the bottom, when we have this 'extra' real estate on the sides?
 There was a time before when aspect ratios were by majority (if not all) 4:3 format.
 This is a much more square viewport to where if you put the taskbar on the sides, or bottom there wasn't a huge impact of eating up your pixels.
 With our monitors increasingly becoming wider, or at the very least 'widescreen' being the norm now, 1920x1080 is still the most popular and widely used format and this results in a 16:9 aspect ratio.

 I could see why in the beginning Microsoft wanting to showcase their taskbar front and center as a means of navigating around Windows, and this may well be the reason why it's still there, paired with not wanting to upset their users by moving things around.
-We're creatures of habit and reluctant to change, even if that change objectively makes more sense.
+We're creatures of habit and reluctant to change, even if that change (now) objectively makes more sense.

 Being the [nerd](https://www.youtube.com/watch?v=N9qYF9DZPdw) that I am, I've definitely played around with most of the settings in Windows, adding custom themes (remember StarDock??
 [They're still around!](https://www.stardock.com/)) and messing with the taskbar is something I have done before but all of these changes were short-lived and ultimately ended with me reverting back to what felt familiar.

-Like any self-respecting computer doofus I was constantly playing around with Linux and desperately hoping for a day that I could abandon Windows and solely use Linux for all my computing needs.
+Like any self-respecting computer doofus I was constantly playing around with Linux and desperately hoping for a day that I could abandon Windows entirely and solely use Linux for all my computing needs.
 If your desktop didn't have 'wobbly' windows could you even consider yourself cool?
-I dreamed of a day I could utilize all of the cool 3D effects Compiz-Fusion alloted, 3D cubes with multiple desktops, crazy window exploding animations the future for operating system interfaces were looking amainzg!
+I dreamed of the day I could utilize all of the cool 3D effects Compiz-Fusion alloted, 3D cubes with multiple desktops, crazy window exploding animations the future for operating system interfaces were looking amazing!
 It wasn't until I was trying out one of the latest Ubuntu releases (Ubuntu 11.04 - Natty Narwhal) way back in 2011 and in Gnome they put their taskbar on the left, which was just so weird and foreign to me.
 At first I didn't like it at all, but later after thinking about it a while I realized why they did this, why would you take up precious vertical pixels with the taskbar when you could move that to the side where the real estate is more abundant?

 Although it wasn't a perfect solution because Gnome still has the top menu bar (much like Mac) but why have two taskbars?
 I messed around with Ubuntu some more and ultimately was just fine using the taskbar on the side, it just took a while to get used to.
-I couldn't ever leave Windows entirely for a number of reasons and it's still my daily driver (but that's a whole other topic in itself, if Linux is so great how come I can't run Adobe apps fine in 2021!? - and don't give me that "Use Wine" argument because it's not the same)
+I couldn't ever leave Windows entirely for a number of reasons and it's still my daily driver (but that's a whole other topic in itself, if Linux is so great how come I can't run Adobe apps fine in 2021!? - and don't give me that "just use Wine" argument because it's not the same, plus I don't drink!? /rant)

 So I thought what if I try vertical taskbars on Windows?
 I run an ultrawide monitor for my 'main' monitor so I have even more side real estate with its 21:9 aspect ratio.
 I originally was trying it out on the left side, because you know, the Start Menu is on the left, but that now moves the clock to the left side and I am so used to viewing the clock in the bottom right of my screen.
 I tried this many times but always reverted back to the bottom location because it just seemed too weird.
 I did keep at it though and it wasn't until I finally swapped my taskbar to the right that I was able to be very comfortable with it, this retains the clock in its original position so no weirdness there, and also because I'm right handed it's just more intuitive to have it on the right, it just feels 'correct'.
 I think regardless if you put it on the right or left it's an improvement over the bottom (or top for that matter, are there any of you out there using it on the top!?)

 I challenge you to try this new position for a week and see if you can do it!
-You'll find you have more vertical space for web pages, documents,
+You'll find you have more vertical space for web pages, documents, ...'other'

-For me personally there is an anecdotal rudimentary (making up from the top of my head) hierarchy of users listed on their reliance on OS tools like taskbars and menus
+For me personally there is an anecdotal rudimentary (just going from the top of my head) hierarchy of users listed on their reliance on OS tools like taskbars and menus

 0. (Not really on the list but worth mentioning, absolute bottom of the proverbial stacktrace) 12 year old "gamers" yelling obscenities at you on xbox, don't know what a desktop computer is, do everything from their ipad, lots of fighting on twitter and facebook, don't know what a 'backup' for their data is